Home Insurance Escrow Shortage: Causes, Solutions & Payment Options

 Ask your lender for your escrow analysis report every year, even if you don't receive one proactively.
 It shows your projected costs and helps you spot potential shortfalls before they hit.

-The escrow account covers two main obligations:
+The escrow account covers three main obligations:

 Expense How It's Paid Frequency